Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Planes as the Result of an Interplay with the Multi-Scale Cosmic Web

 In the next sections, we investigate the links between the geometric arrangement of local streams, cosmic filaments, and satellites.

-It should be noted that the connection between accretion from the cosmic web and the anisotropy of satellite distributions was previously suggested as the origin of planar satellite alignments \citep{Aubert_2004}.
+It should be noted that the connection between accretion from the cosmic web and the anisotropy of satellite distributions was previously suggested as the origin of planar satellite alignments \citep[see for instance]{Aubert_2004}.
 But this model was conventionally dismissed due to the purported ``thickness" of cosmic filaments, hereby reduced to the large dark-matter cosmic filaments, typically enclosing Milky Way analogs rather than acting as connecting streams \citep{2019ApJ...875..105P}.
-However, this view ignored the highly multi-scale nature of the cosmic web, in particular the extreme thinness of small-scale gas filaments, i.e. local streams, and the potential geometric constraints that larger cosmic filaments impose on their configuration.
-This omission is largely due to the fact that most previous cosmological analysis were performed in simulations that did not resolve local streams or the CGM of Milky Way analogs, a limitation much reduced in NewHorizon, as detailed in the next section.
+However, this view ignored the highly multi-scale nature of the cosmic web, in particular the extreme thinness of small-scale gas filaments, i.e. local streams, and the potential geometric and tidal constraints that larger cosmic filaments impose on their configuration.
+This omission, or rather this confusion between the ``scale of tidal influence" and the ``scale of accretion" is largely due to the fact that most previous cosmological analysis were performed in simulations that did not resolve local streams or the CGM of Milky Way-mass and above analogs, a limitation much reduced in NewHorizon, as detailed in the next section.